luuthuong/storybook-prj/README.md

-# Turborepo Design System Starter

-This guide explains how to use a React design system starter powered by:
+ Explain how to use a React design system starter powered by:

 - 🏎 [Turborepo](https://turbo.build/repo) — High-performance build system for Monorepos
 - 🚀 [React](https://reactjs.org/) — JavaScript library for user interfaces